aiganym25/FirstApplication/README.md

 # FirstApplication
 This is the simple IOS application written in Swift.
-The application contains a login, register and main pages.
+The application contains login, register and main pages.